pedror13/Cpp_project_rpg/README.md

 # Cpp RPG
 ## A old stylish RPG game implemented with SFML
-### The project will have the following contents implemented ( hopefully in that order )
+### The project will have the following Main Contents implemented ( hopefully in that order )
 (*) contents that will be implemented if possible

 - [ ] Game's World